Life of the Party

 Is Alphabet Game more competitive than chaotic?

-Can new players pick it up quickly?
+Can new players pick it up?